ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

 ..
 [GBD-2017-YLD-Appendix-Cause-Model-Template]

-   Pages ???-??? in `Supplementary appendex 1 to the GBD 2017 YLD Capstone <YLD appendix on ScienceDirect_>`_:
+   Pages ???-??? in `Supplementary appendix 1 to the GBD 2017 YLD Capstone <YLD appendix on ScienceDirect_>`_:

      **(GBD 2017 YLD Capstone)** GBD 2017 Disease and Injury Incidence and